robertotomchak/Minesweeper-Algorithm/README.md

 3. If all bombs are marked in the board, free all the other unknown tiles.

 #### Strategy 2: Simulations
+This is a more complex strategy, but the idea is to follow this algorithm:
+1. If a tile with a number only has one bomb left to find (and wasn't found in Strategy 1), create a scenario for each unknown tile, supposing it has the bomb
+2. Test if that scenario is possible (by analysing what happens to adjacent tiles whe that bomb is placed)
+3. In the scenarios that are possibles, see what actions are made to tiles that are adjacent to all the possible bombs
+4. If a certain action happens in all possible scenarios, that apply that action (which can be free a tile or mark a tile)

+#### Strategy 3: Guesses
+If the algorithm loops through the entire board and doesn't use any of the two previous strategies, it frees a random unknown tile from the board.

-According to my tests, this is the results of the algorithm (after 10,000 games for each mode):
+According to my tests, this is the results of the algorithm (analysing 10,000 games for each mode):

 EASY (9x9, 10 bombs)
 % of Wins: 88.35